 The standard working hours in a day may vary a little sometimes provided that for one week one must work for a total of 48 hours

-During the period of Ramadan, Muslims are required to work for 6 hours a day or a total of 36 hours a week.
+Muslims have to work for 6 hours a day or a total of 36 hours a week during Ramadan.

-Workers whose work is hazardous are to work at least 7 hours in a day which is to be approved by the Minister of Labor.
+Workers who do hazardous work have to work at least 7 hours a day with the approval of the Minister of Labor.

 According to the Ministry of Labor, an employee who’s worked for a consecutive period of 5 hours is subject to a break or rest period.

-These rest periods are not considered to be part of the working hours, thus the workers are not subject to work at that given time and should be allowed to go out for snacks and lunch.
+The workers do not have to work during the rest periods, which are not part of the working hours, and they should go out for snacks and lunch.

 Rest days and off days in KSA